GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

 startFlowsServer();
 ```

 When you run **genkit start** from the directory where your genkit server code is located  (**js/flows-js/src/**), it starts up the genkit flows server defined in your code, and a GUI to interact with the GenAI components defined in your code.
 The [normal workflow](https://firebase.google.com/docs/genkit/get-started) is to install the necessary components on your local machine.
 Given that this lab have minimal (pre) setup requirements (only docker and docker compose), we choose to run the genkit CLI and GUI through a container which adds a couple of extra setup steps, but ensures consistency across different lab setups.

 For this challenge, you do not need to have the movieguru app running, we are just going to work with the flows.
-- From the root of the project directory run the following.
+- From the root of the project directory run the following:

     ```sh
     docker compose -f docker-compose-genkit.yaml  up -d genkit-js # running just the genkit-js service
     ```

 - Once the service has started up, we are going to exec into the container.
 The reason we are not using **genkit start** as a startup command for the container is that it has an interactive step at startup that cannot be bypassed.
 So, we will exec into the container and then run the command **genkit start**.

     ```sh
     docker compose -f docker-compose-genkit.yaml exec genkit-js sh
     ```

 - This should open up a shell inside the container at the location **/app**.

 >**NOTE**: In the docker compose file, we mount the local directory **js/flows-js** into the container at **/app**, so that we can make changes in the local file system, while still being able to execute genkit tools from a container.

 - Inside the container, run

     ```sh
     npm install
     genkit start
     ```

 - You should see something like this in your terminal

     ```
     Genkit CLI and Developer UI use cookies and similar technologies from Google to deliver and enhance the quality of its services and to analyze usage.
     Learn more at https://policies.google.com/technologies/cookies
     Press "Enter" to continue
     ```

 - Then press **ENTER** as instructed (this is the interactive step mentioned earlier).
 - This should start the genkit server inside the container at port 4000 which we forward to port **4003** to your host machine (in the docker compose file).